HL7/US-Core/input/intro-notes/StructureDefinition-us-core-procedure-intro.md

 **Profile specific implementation guidance:**

+- This profilecan be used to record a completed service or intervention.
+See [SDOH Guidance] for more information.
 - Procedure codes can be taken from SNOMED-CT, CPT, HCPCS II, ICD-10-PCS, CDT.
 LOINC.
     - Only LOINC concepts that reflect actual procedures **SHOULD** be used
 - A procedure including an implantable device **SHOULD** use `Procedure.focalDevice` with a reference to the [US Core Implantable Device Profile].

 ### Examples